America's biggest companies have larger worries than Trump's tariffs

-Third-quarter earnings season is here and America's biggest companies are most concerned about FX headwinds impacting their results.
-More than 60% of companies that have reported so far mentioned FX/currency as the biggest negative impact to results either now or in the future.
+Third-quarter earnings season is here, and America's biggest companies are most concerned about foreign-exchange headwinds affecting their results.
+More than 60% of companies that have reported so far mentioned FX or currency as the biggest negative impact to results either now or in the future.

-Third-quarter earnings season kicked off last week and while President Donald Trump's tariffs have been grabbing the headlines recently for their potential impact on corporate earnings, America's biggest companies have some even bigger concerns.
+Third-quarter earnings season kicked off last week, and while President Donald Trump's tariffs have been grabbing the headlines for their potential impact on corporate earnings, America's biggest companies have some even bigger concerns.

-FactSet analyst John Butters combed through the earnings call transcripts of the 24 companies that reported through October 11 and found that mentions of FX/currency (15 times) outpaced tariffs (6) by more than two-to-one.
-In fact, Trump's tariffs weren't even in the top three of corporate worries as raw material and other inflation (8) and wage & labor costs (7) were bigger concerns.
+The FactSet analyst John Butters combed through the earnings-call transcripts of the 24 companies that reported through last Thursday and found that mentions of FX or currency (15 times) outpaced mentions of tariffs (six) by more than two-to-one.
+In fact, Trump's tariffs weren't even in the top three of corporate worries as raw material and other inflation (eight) and wage and labor costs (seven) were bigger concerns.

 "Foreign exchange has been cited by more than 60% of the companies that have reported to date (15) as a factor that either had a negative impact on earnings or revenues in Q3 or is expected to have a negative impact on earnings and revenues in future quarters," Butters wrote in a blog post on Friday.